thomased/thomased.github.io/join.md

 <img src="{{ site.baseurl }}/assets/triplet.jpg">

 I am always happy to hear from students at all levels; from potential PhD's to undergraduates looking for hands-on experience.
-I have projects available (such as those below), or am open to any ideas that broadly align with the lab's [interests]({{ site.url }}/research).
+I am open to any ideas that even vaguely align with the lab's [interests]({{ site.url }}/research), or have various pre-built projects available (such as those below).
 Feel free to take a look at some of our [work]({{ site.url }}/publications) and send me an email!

 ## Pathways